 Venus needs to be explored not just because it hosted water for at least 2 billion years, longer than Mars, but also to understand how Earth-like planets change over time, and what makes Earth a haven for life.
 Right now, there is only one spacecraft at Venus, the Japanese orbiter Akatsuki, compared to eight at Mars and three more on its way.
 So ISRO sending a mission to Venus should be refreshing for the global planetary science community.

-Shukrayaan is expected to have a payload capacity of 100 kg and the spacecraft will be placed in a highly elliptical orbit of 500 ✕ 60,000 km, allowing for both closeup and global observations.
+Shukrayaan is expected to have a payload capacity of 100 kg and the spacecraft will be placed in a highly elliptical orbit of 500 x 60,000 km, allowing for both closeup and global observations.
 In addition to the room for 12 Indian instruments, ISRO will also be adding a few international ones.
-This is great, as attested by Chandrayaan 1’s co-discovery of water on the Moon with NASA.
+One of them is from the French Space Agency; they announced that their VIRAL instrument (Venus Infrared Atmospheric Gases Linker) co-developed with the Russian space agency will be onboard.
+Foreign collaboration is great, as attested by Chandrayaan 1’s co-discovery of water on the Moon with NASA.

 The primary scientific objectives of Shukrayaan include studies of Venus’ surface and subsurface, its atmospheric chemistry and solar wind interactions with the planet.
 NASA has expressed interest in sending a terahertz instrument onboard the orbiter to see through Venus’s thick atmosphere and observe chemical reactions below.

 Other missions in ISRO’s pipeline include a follow-up of the Mars Orbiter Mission in 2024.
 It’ll likely be an orbiter similar to Shukrayaan in terms of payload capacity.
 There are also plans to follow up on Astrosat and Chandrayaan 2 but details are unclear at the moment.